 Activist; Educator.
 The papers of an activist who fought for peace, gay rights and an end to classism. include correspondence, research, lecture notes, published work, program files, organizational records, newspaper and magazine articles, email, photographs, films, and computer files.
 Especially well-documented is Yeskel's work to end homophobia and classism.
-[NOTE: The contents list for this collection is not online.
-Contact the Sophia Smith Collection if you would like one sent to you.]

 Physical Characteristics and Technical Requirements

 This collection contains materials received from the donor in digital form that are not currently available online.
 Please consult with Special Collections staff to request access to this digital content.